pkurogerjs/sigcomm_2019/registration.md

 **All refund requests must be made in writing and received no later than Monday, August 4, 2019.** There is a $75 processing fee subtracted from the refund. **No refunds will be processed for those cancelling after August 4, 2019.**

 **The deadline of early registration is July 12th, 11:59pm GMT.**<br>

+<font color="red"><b>We are very sorry that owing to excessive number of registrants, registration links have been closed and on-site registrations are not available.</b></font>

 <h3 style="text-align:center;">SIGCOMM 2019 Conference Fees (All fees are in US Dollars)</h3>
 <ul data-role="listview" data-inset="true" data-theme="a" data-content-theme="a" class="datetbl">